-Again, if it doesn’t heal after a few weeks, it’s a good idea to get it checked out by a doctor.
+Again, if you suspect that you’ve developed squamous cell carcinoma and the skin growth or lesion doesn’t heal after a few weeks, it’s a good idea to get it checked out by a doctor.

 Melanoma can appear quickly over the course of a couple of months and usually presents as a dark brown to black-colored spot or bump though very rarely it may appear pink.